What Is the Shear Strength of Soil? Tests & Formula

 φ = the fractional angle

-This guide has explained what we mean by the shear strength of soil, its importance in geotechnical engineering, the factors that affect this soil property, soil shear strength tests and the formula used to calculate it.
+Now that you understand the meaning of shear strength of soil, its importance in geotechnical engineering, the factors that affect this soil property, the various shear strength tests and formulas used to calculate it, you’re better equipped to apply this knowledge in your projects.